 It is important to consider your burning style when deciding which beeswax candle to choose.
-Candlesticks are a good choice if you like to burn candles for a short period of time.
+Candlesticks are a good option if you like to burn candles for a short period of time.
 Pillars are great if you tend to burn candles for several hours at a time.
 Votives are low maintenance and can be burned for various lengths of time but must always be used with a snug fitting votive cup.
 Learn how to properly burn different types of beeswax candles by reading the tips below.

 Pillars require regular attention however, if properly cared for, you can expect your round beeswax pillars to burn completely and evenly without tunnelling or leaving excess wax.
 Always place Pillars on a heat and flame-resistant plate.
 Trim the wick to ¼” long before each lighting.
 Burn for at least 3 hours each time you light to allow a wax pool to reach the outer edge of the candle.
 Periodically “hug” or fold the edges into the wax pool.
 To extinguish a pillar candle, dunk the wick into the wax pool and straighten.
 It’s best to light pillars from the base of the wick not the tip.